hazelcast/fraud-detection-python/README.md

 * **Act** - Stores the fraud probability returned by the model, along with the transaction data in the `predictionResult` MAP (Hazelcast in-memory) for real-time analytics

-You can check out the Pipeline creation code in `deploy-jobs\src\main\java\org\example\Main.Java`.

-Or for a more complete description of the pipeline, you can [find more details here](./inference-pipeline.md)
+You can find a full description of the [inference pipeline here](./inference-pipeline.md)

 # STEP 4: Time to fire some transactions into your Hazelcast inference pipeline!
-Go back to your Data loader Terminal Window
+Go back to your Data loader Terminal window
 ```
-python transaction-data-loader.py data/transaction-stream-full.csv
+python transaction-data-loader.py data/transaction-stream-full.csv 4 5000
 ```
+Note: This command will split the load into 4 processes.
+Each process will print out a message for every 5000 transactions loaded

 # STEP 5: Monitor your Inference Pipeline in Management Center
 Go back to your main Terminal Window